SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 }
 ```

-**Note:** The optional `paramsMapping` config can be used for properties that have a different name than the route parameter (i.e. to map from `product.code` to `:productCode`).
+**Note:** The optional `paramsMapping` configuration can be used for properties that have a different name than the route parameter.
+For example, you may wish to map from `product.code` to `:productCode`.
 For more information, see [Configurable Router Links]({{ site.baseurl }}{% link _pages/dev/routes/configurable-router-links.md %}).

-## Customizing the Category Page Route

-Similar to Product Page.

 ## Adding a Content Page with Dynamic Parameters

-Angular routes can contain dynamic *route parameters* that are consumed in the logic of Angular components.
-Although The SAP Commerce Cloud CMS doesn't support *page labels* with dynamic params, you can have dynamic params for Content Pages in Spartacus.
-You need to define your custom Angular `Route` with `path` and explicitly assign the CMS *page label*, for example in your `app.module.ts`:
+Angular routes can contain dynamic route parameters that are consumed by the logic of your Angular components.
+Although the SAP Commerce CMS does not support page labels with dynamic parameters, you can have dynamic parameters for Content pages in Spartacus.

+In `app.module.ts`, you define the URL path for your custom Angular `Route` with the `path` property, and you explicitly assign the CMS page label using the `data` property.
+The following is an example:

 ```typescript
 import { PageLayoutComponent, CmsPageGuard } from `@spartacus/storefront`;